stefan-alex02/UBB-Y3-AI-Research/model_src/README.md

  - fixed train-test split: the dataset is split into training, validation and test subsets (e.g. 70% train, 20% validation, 10% test)
  - cross-validation on the training set: the dataset will have a fixed test set, and the rest of the dataset will be split into k folds, where k is a hyper-parameter.
 The training set will have k-1 folds, and the validation set will have 1 fold.
 The process is repeated k times, each time using a different fold as validation set.
  - cross-validation for evaluation: the dataset will be split into k folds, where k is a hyper-parameter.
 The test set will have 1 fold, and for the rest of the dataset a split between training and validation will be done (e.g. 70% train, 30% validation).
 The process is repeated k times, each time using a different fold as test set.

-The dataset which is being loaded may be structured in two specific ways:

- - the dataset is structured in folders, where each folder represents a class, and the images are stored in the folders.
-The folder names are used as class labels. (e.g. `dataset/class1`, `dataset/class2`, etc.).
-There are not splits between the training and test sets, so the dataset is loaded as a whole.
-    - In this case, the dataset can be loaded in all three methods described above.
- - the dataset is structured in two main folders, one for the training set and one for the test set.
-Each of these folders contains subfolders for each class, and the images are stored in the subfolders.
-The folder names are used as class labels. (e.g. `dataset/train/class1`, `dataset/train/class2`, etc.).
-    - In this case, the dataset can only be loaded as a fixed train-validation-test split, or as cross-validation on the training set.

 Loading operations/steps: When loading, a dataset may be processed in these steps: